A trek will be conducted at Moolooloo Station

 I know you will have many questions prior to your commitment.
 The following FAQ may assist you.

-• Q. Do I have to pay to attend?
-A. No, we provide transport from Brisbane to the trek location and return; and feed you for the six days away.
+- Do I have to pay to attend?
+A. No, we provide transport from Adelaide and food during the trek.

-• Q. What if there is a family emergency, can I get home?
-A. Yes
+- What if there is a family emergency, can I get home?
+A. Yes but with difficulty.

-• Q. Can I be contacted during the trek?
-A. Yes a message may be left at the Shearers’ Quarters at Moolooloo SA.
+- Can I be contacted during the trek?
+A. Yes a message may be left at the Shearers’ Quarters or homestead at Moolooloo.

-• Q. Are medical facilities available?
-A. Yes, a para medic will be on hand for the SA trek and some staff members are qualified senior first aiders.
+- Are medical facilities available?
+A. Yes, a paramedic will be on hand for the trek and some staff members are qualified senior first aiders.

-If you have any questions, please call or email Moose or the respective POC below ––
+If you have any questions, please call Paul or Moose :

 Mobile 0435 780 237